danesparza/influxdb-ui/README.md

 ![Screenshot of influxui](influxui-screenshot.png?raw=true)

-## Just let me use it already

-The latest version of the app is [hosted on S3](http://influxui.s3-website-us-east-1.amazonaws.com/#/).
-Don't worry.
-We don't store any of your data on a remote server (and you can look at the source to verify).
-Your server connections are stored in your browser as cookies/localstorage data.

-Need SSL/TLS connections to your data?
-Install it locally on a secure origin.

 ## Installing locally

 Just grab the [latest release](https://github.com/danesparza/influxdb-ui/releases/latest) and unzip to the webserver of your choice (or just upload to an S3 bucket and turn on [static website hosting](http://docs.aws.amazon.com/AmazonS3/latest/dev/WebsiteHosting.html)).